On the Complexity of Closest Pair via Polar-Pair of Point-Sets: Conclusion and Discussion

 We have also shown conditional lower bounds for the Closest Pair problem in the $L^p$-metric, for all $p\in\reals_{> 2}\cup\{\infty\}$, by using polar-pair of point-sets.
 However, it is unlikely that our techniques could get to the regime of $L^2$, $L^1$, and $L^0$, which are popular metrics.
 An open question is thus whether there exists an alternative technique to derive a lower bound from OVH to the Closest Pair problem for these metrics.
 The answer might be on the positive side, i.e., there might exist an algorithm that performs well in the $L^2$-metric because there are more tools available, e.g., Johnson-Lindenstrauss' dimension reduction.
 Thus, it is possible that there exists a strongly subquadratic-time algorithm in the $L^2$-metric.
 This question remains an outstanding open problem.

-\paragraph*{Acknowledgements} We would like to thank Aviad Rubinstein for sharing with us \cite{R17} and also for pointing out a mistake in an earlier version of the paper.
-We would like to thank Petteri Kask and Rasmus Pagh for useful discussions and also for pointing out the reference \cite{AW15}.
+\paragraph*{Acknowledgements} We are grateful to the anonymous reviewers for their detailed comments and for identifying a gap in the proof of Theorem~\ref{lem:NoDistL1} and helping us fix it (and even strengthen it).
+We would like to thank Aviad Rubinstein for sharing with us \cite{R17} and also for pointing out a mistake in an earlier version of the paper.
+We would like to thank Petteri Kaski and Rasmus Pagh for useful discussions and also for pointing out the reference \cite{AW15}.
 We would like to thank Eylon Yogev and Amey Bhangale for some preliminary discussions.
 We would like to thank Uriel Feige for a lot of useful comments and discussions.
-Finally, we would like to thank Roei Tell for helping us improving the presentation of the paper.
+Finally, we would like to thank Inbal Livni Navon, Orr Paradise, and Roei Tell for helping us improve the presentation of the paper.

 Roee David is supported by the ISF grant no. 621/12 and by the I-CORE Program grant no. 4/11.
-Karthik C.~S. is supported by Irit Dinur's ERC-StG grant number 239985.
+Karthik C.~S. is supported by the ERC-StG grant no. 239985 and ERC-CoG grant no. 772839.
 Bundit Laekhanukit is partially supported by ISF grant no. 621/12, I-CORE grant no. 4/11 and by the DIMACS/Simons Collaboration on Bridging Continuous and Discrete Optimization through NSF grant no. CCF-1740425.
-Parts of the work were done while all the authors were at the Weizmann Institute of Science and some parts were done while the third author was visiting the Simons Institute for the Theory of Computing.
+Parts of the work were done while all the authors were at the Weizmann Institute of Science, and some parts were done while the third author was visiting the Simons Institute for the Theory of Computing.